perfana/perfana-docs/docs/analysing/analysing.md

 If any comments have been made for the  test run, there will be an option to include them in the Jira Issue.

-If the user that had logged in Perfana does not exist in Jira, there will be a `reporter` dropdown to pick a reporter for the issue.
-These reporters can be specified in the [Jira configuration](https://docs.perfana.io/docs/administration/administration.html#jira)
+If the user that is logged in Perfana does not exist in Jira, there will be a `reporter` dropdown to pick a reporter for the issue.
+These reporters can be specified in the [Jira configuration](https://docs.perfana.io/docs/administration/administration.html#jira-configuration-enterprise-feature)

 ### Link issue

-If there are issues allready linked to other test runs for the `system under test` a `Link to existing issue` that will start the `Add as comment to exisitng issue` dialog, to link the test run results as comment to an existing Jira issue.
+If there are issues already created and linked to other test runs for the `system under test` a `Link to existing issue` button will appear that will start the `Add as comment to exisitng issue` dialog, to link the test run results as comment to an existing Jira issue.

 ## Manage